johnfedoruk/bangular/aio/content/tutorial/toh-pt2.md

 <code-example path="toh-pt2/src/app/heroes/heroes.component.1.html" region="class-selected" title="heroes.component.html (toggle the 'selected' CSS class)" linenums="false">
 </code-example>

-When the current row hero is the same as the `selectedHero`, Angular adds the `selected` CSS class.
-When the two heroes are different, Angular removes the class.
+When the current row hero is the same as the `selectedHero`, Bangular adds the `selected` CSS class.
+When the two heroes are different, Bangular removes the class.

 The finished `<li>` looks like this: